 Family Sports Day

-On March 23, the European School PTA organized a family sports day.
+The European School PTA organized a family sports day.
 Teams from the Georgian Program and IB Program, consisting of parents and students, competed in fun sports activities.
 A special cup was awarded to the Georgian Program team for beating the IB team 3:2!

 New Parents Welcome Event

-On September 28, we hosted our annual Welcome Party for our new parents.
+We hosted our annual Welcome Party for our new parents.

 It was a lovely occasion to get to know each other, meet the faculty members and Parent-Teacher Association chairs.
 Guests were given a warm welcome by the academic director, PTA chairpersons and program coordinators.
 They were provided with an overview of involvement opportunities and essential details about how parents can support their children through their time at the European School.
 The evening was pleasant and informal, concluding with a cake-cutting ceremony.